-If the Child is not enrolled during the PIE beginning on that date, there is an additional PIE beginning on the date the adoption becomes final.
+If the child is not enrolled during the PIE beginning on that date, there is an additional PIE beginning on the date the adoption becomes final.

-(d) Where there is more than one eligibility requirement, the date all requirements are satisfied.
+- (e) For a legal ward, the effective date of the legal guardianship. - (f) Where there is more than one eligibility requirement, the date all requirements are satisfied.